maful/libur.run/README.md

 1. Navigate to the application directory and copy the `.env.example` file to `.env` with `cp .env.example .env`.
 1. Open the `.env` file and change the `REDIS_URL` to your local Redis database (usually `redis://localhost:6379/1`).
 1. Update the `DATABASE_*` environment variables with the correct values for your PostgreSQL database.
-1. Don't forget to set the `RAILS_MASTER_KEY`, as it will be used for encryption.
+1. Don't forget to set the `SECRET_KEY_BASE`, as it will be used for encryption.
 1. Finally, install the dependencies by running `bundle install` and `yarn install`.

 ### Database Setup